TeamNewPipe/NewPipe/README.md

 Whether it's about ideas, translation, design changes, code cleaning, or real heavy code changes.
 Help is always welcome.

 The more is done the better it gets!

+If you like to contribute to our code discussion, you can join our [Slack group](http://invite.chschtsch.ml/).